 - FT: Foreign tourist (annotation on reservation charts)

-- GNWL: General quota waiting list (highest priority of all waiting lists)
+- GNWL: General quota waiting list (the highest priority of all waiting lists)

 - Jn.: Junction (in station names)

 - LB: Lower Berth (annotation on ticket for sleeping accommodation)

 - MB: Middle berth (annotation on ticket for sleeping accommodation)

 - PNR: Passenger name/number record (you need the PNR, a 10-digit number to check the status of your reservation)